Client Sony Chemical

 Location Suzhou, China

 Sony Chemicals is a leading manufacturer of LCD touch screens displays for mobile phones, cameras and other devices.
 Sony has decades of experience in implementing process improvement through Kaizen while Sony Suzhou factory has a highly skilled and experienced lean experts team.
 The improvements made were mainly in points level, not in whole value streams or whole plant level.
 Sony Chemical recognised that there were wastes between processes.
 Sony Chemical were not satisfied with their manufacturing lead time, though 6.4 days already was an industry benchmark.

 The TXM Solutions

 TXM Consulting Director, Justin Tao, was engaged by Sony to teach the team how to see the whole process using VSM (value stream mapping).
 The challenge for Justin was how to introduce Lean techniques to a Japanese company, while leveraging the considerable skills of the Sony Kaizen team, to drive the local changes.

 Through the A3 plan, Kaizens, monthly Gemba walks confidence grew as the team achieved progress step by step.
 Under Justin’s coaching and by involving senior managers, coordinators as well as operators Sony’s team took challenges to achieve targets.
-Cross-functional team worked to support the activities.
+The cross-functional team worked to support the activities.
 The activities were conducted in three value stream groups: top plate group, ACF group and TP group.
 These improvements were demonstrated in graphs.

 Working with TXM, Sony Chemicals achieved breakthrough improvements in their performance and problem-solving ability among the team.